 - Using a physical object (e.g. using a Tier e-bike)

-This step is particularly useful to do with people from across the business, as often different teams will have very different views on what the customer is doing at each point.
 The marketing team might have a very clear view of the emails a user is receiving, whilst designers know which screens they are using in-app.
 By getting a range of perspectives you build a richer map, and everyone gets a more holistic view of the customer journey.

 It can also be useful to add user stories in a separate row at this point, so you have a simple reference of all the things a user might want to do.
-As you’ve already define the persona for the whole map, you don’t need to restate this, and could use one of these formats:
+As you’ve already define the persona for the whole map, you don’t need to restate this when it comes to the template.

 - “I want to … [some action]”